mbarker84/css-irl/src/pages/a-modern-front-end-workflow-part-1.md

 ## Choosing our tools

 I’m not a person who loves spending time setting up complex tooling.
 I want my tools to demand as little time from me as possible, so that I can concentrate on the things I love doing!
-While I’ve used Gulp in the past, it now seems a less necessary part of the toolchain: virtually all dependencies can be installed via NPM and configuring them with NPM scripts is no more difficult than configuring them with Gulp.
+Whilst I’ve used Gulp in the past, it now seems a less necessary part of the toolchain: virtually all dependencies can be installed via NPM and configuring them with NPM scripts is no more difficult than configuring them with Gulp.
 So using a task runner seems a bit redundant, and would only add an extra dependency to the project.

 The tools I’ve chosen here are a personal preference, and suit the kind of projects I like to build.
 They’re not necessarily everyone’s choice, and there are plenty of different ways to do things.
 But I hope this tutorial will help you get a bit more familiar with some of the tools that have become popular among developers, so that you can make your own choices.